tupl-tufts/rdl/README.md

 In development and test mode, you will now have access to `rdl`, `types/core` from RDL, and extra type annotations for Rails and some related gems.
 In production mode, RDL will be disabled (by loading `rdl_disable`).

-**Warning:** Rails support is currently very limited, not well tested, and definitely has bugs...please send bug reports/pull requests/etc and we will fix things.
+**Warning:** Rails support is currently extremely limited, not well tested, and generally needs more work...please send bug reports/pull requests/etc and we will fix things.

-Currently, rdl has types for the following versions of Rails:
+Currently, RDL has types for the following versions of Rails:

 * Rails 5.x support - limited to the following:
   * Models
     * Generates type annotations for model column getters and setters
     * `find_by` and `find_by!`
     * Generates types annotations for methods added by `belongs_to`, `has_one`, `has_many`, `has_and_belongs_to_many`.
-      * Note currently rdl doesn't do very precise type checking of relations
+      * Note currently RDL doesn't do very precise type checking of relations
   * Controllers
     * `errors`